(Originally posted March 2015)

 And next year, it could be your child’s name missing.
 There are no guarantees.
 Since everyone’s in this boat, you have a big heart for any girl who may be crying in her mother’s arms at home.

 Moms whose daughters have not made cheerleader tell me that it’s better to reach out than do nothing.
-I suggest saying a prayer for wisdom before texting or calling to make sure your words ring with love, not pity.
-Another idea is to drop off a special treat that night, or maybe a cup of Starbuck’s hot chocolate the next morning.
+I suggest saying a prayer for wisdom before texting or reaching out to make sure your words ring with love, not pity.
+Another idea is to drop off a special treat or maybe a cup of Starbuck’s hot chocolate the next morning.
 Write an encouraging note that highlights her talents and strengths.
 Most of all, remind your daughter to keep including these friends, because their biggest fear is missing out on fun times and being left behind.

 Lesson #4: It’s comical how many adults project their tryout experiences on kids.
 Good or bad, we all remember our first tryouts, right?
 It’s locked into our memory for life.